Velagapalli Varaprasad Rao: Education

-After completing his undergraduate course (B.Sc.) in Botany/Zoology at Noble College, Machilipatnam, Dr. Varaprasada Rao pursued a post-graduate course in Biochemistry from Andhra University, Vizag.
-He then went on to complete his Ph.D. in Biochemistry from the same university.
+After completing his undergraduate course (B.Sc.) in botany/zoology at Noble College, Machilipatnam, Rao pursued a post-graduate course in biochemistry from Andhra University, Vizag.
+He then went on to complete his Ph.D. in biochemistry from the same university.

-Dr. Rao has also completed a one year program in administration in the UK.
+During his IAS tenure, Rao has also completed a one-year program in administration in the UK.

 Career

-Before joining the Indian Administrative Services, Dr. Varaprasada Rao, worked in myriad roles:
+Before joining the Indian Administrative Services, Rao worked in myriad roles:

-During his 24 year stint (1983–2007) in the IAS, Dr. Varaprasada Rao worked in various capacities and held several prominent posts in departments like Information and Tourism, Small Industries, Industries and Education.
+Over the course of his 24 year stint (1983–2007) in the IAS, Dr. Varaprasada Rao worked in various capacities and held several prominent posts in departments such as Information and Tourism, Small Industries and Industries and Education.
 As Managing Director, he was pivotal in turning around the losses of many companies and putting them back on course.
-The state owned Co-optex (Textiles) for instance was in a financial crisis and operating at a loss of Rs.80 crores until Mr. Varaprasada Rao took over the reins and turned around the fortunes and generated profits.
+For instance, The state owned Co-optex (Textiles) was in a financial crisis and operating at a loss of around Rs.80 crores until he took over the reins and turned around the fortunes and generated profits.

 Similarly, when he was appointed the Managing Director of Salt Corporation, he had a challenging role to play.
 The corporation was in the doldrums and on the brink of closure.
-Dr. Varaprasada Rao, with his foresight and progressive policies, saved the company from sinking.
+Dr. Varaprasada Rao — with his foresight and progressive policies — saved the company from the brink of collapse.